 Coffee drinking is just not a major part of Chinese culture, I discovered, to my complete despair.

 So we were walking up and down East Nanjing Road – this massive road that cuts right through the heart of the city – when one of us notices a sign with the word coffee.
-In English, of course.
+At last!

 Siphon coffee makers, also known as vacuum coffee makers, look like this.